felixtan/election-map-web-client/README.md

 # Politics Map

-An interactive real-time map of the political makeup of the US and the World.
+An interactive map of the representation of the US federal government.